How To Detect Fleas In Your House

 What Causes A Flea Infestation?

-Fleas live and breed in warm moist areas, including the tall, shaded areas of your lawn.
-When your beloved pet goes outside, fleas may hop onto your pet's fur seeking shelter on their underbody.
-Now they can sneak a ride into your home for better warmth and comfort.
+Fleas live and breed in warm, moist areas, including the tall, shaded areas of your lawn.
+When your beloved pet goes outside, fleas may hop onto your pet's fur, seeking shelter on their underbody.
+Now, they can sneak a ride into your home for better warmth and comfort.
 The fleas then breed rapidly, laying eggs inside your pet's fur.
 The loosely attached eggs fall off and drop into your home, hatching more fleas in your carpet, bedding, and furniture.

 And don’t think you are safe if you have no animals.
 Even homes without pets can obtain fleas.
 These unruly hitchhikers may gain entry through a number of ways, including: